 Geographic visualization of movement patterns and interaction

 Evaluating the cognition of movement behavior through static and animated geographic visualizations, to compare spatio-temporal visualization methods for mapping movement patterns and interaction between individuals.
-This work is with Somayeh Dodge and Evgeny Noi on the NSF-funded project “Visualizing Motion: A Framework for the Cartography of Movement”.

 Publication: Dodge, S., Toka, M., & Bae, C. J. (2021).
 DynamoVis 1.0: an exploratory data visualization software for mapping movement in relation to internal and external factors.
 Movement Ecology, 9:55: 218–240. [link]